MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/introduction-to-the-directed-power-management-framework.md

 The objective is to make systems more power-efficient and to reduce energy consumption for Windows devices across form factors.

-DFx currently supports D-state management only.
+DFx is currently support for devices with D-state constraints only.
 DFx skips any device subtree with an F-state constraint.

 ## Requirements for WDF (non-miniport) drivers